MonoGame/MonoGame/README.md

 If you need help using MonoGame or have other questions we suggest you post on our [community forums](http://community.monogame.net).
 Please do not use the GitHub issue tracker for personal support requests.

 If you are interested in contributing fixes or features to MonoGame, please read our [contributors guide](CONTRIBUTING.md) first.

+### Subscription

+If you'd like to help the project by supporting us financially, consider supporting us via a subscription for the price of a monthly coffee.

+Money goes towards hosting, new hardware and if enough people subscribe a dedicated developer.

+There are several options on our [Donation Page](http://www.monogame.net/donate/).

 ## Source Code